blueimp/passphrase/README.md

 go get github.com/blueimp/passphrase
 ```

-The `passphrase` library can then be imported and used the following way:
+The `passphrase` library can then be imported and used with any type
+implementing the [io.Writer interface](https://golang.org/pkg/io/#Writer), e.g.
+`os.Stdout`:

 ```go
 package main